Interests and experiences

-Also has two EX Bus (125 KBaud) channels for sensors etc. Will pass "JetiBox emulation" thru to the 2 downstream sensors.
+Also has two EX Bus (125 KBaud) channels for sensors etc. Will pass "JetiBox emulation" and handles the Jeti Device Explorer fully on both expander ports!
 You can cascade up to 2 of these giving you 4 EX Bus sensor inputs for 1 EX Bus connector on the receiver.

 Measures temperature on up to 8 sensors (k Type etc) up to 1000+ degreesC.
 Delivers data to CAN bus (and Futaba/Jeti EX Bus) for other units to use/log the data etc.